tina4stack/tina4-php/readme.md

 Once you have mastered these basics you should be able to create an simple static site using the twig templating engine.

 #### Step 1 - Hello World ####
-- Create a templates folder
+- Create a templates folder in your project folder
-- Define where your templates will exist, you will need to create the folders under your project folder.
+- Define where your templates will exist for Tina4.
   ```php
   <?php
   //Define some folders where we want templates